 Simple Measurement Planning Tool

 The above three steps are a great process to get started with measurement.
 However, it is important to be intentional with measurement.
-I recommend using a strategic tool to map your measurement process.
-Use the five items below as columns.
-Create a matrix (grid) and write out your organizational goals, one in each of the rows in the first column.
-Then in each row answer the questions in this list.
-Use this matrix as your starting point.
-It will document your desired direction.
-This written matrix will codify your measurement process and keep the organization strategically focused on the goals of the organization.
+I recommend using a strategic tool to map and blueprint your measurement process.
+Use the five questions below as a starting point.
+Create a matrix (grid) that is five columns by three rows.
+Each question below is a column header for the five columns.
+You can add more rows if you need more rows for more goals.
+This written matrix will codify your measurement process and help you define the strategic direction needed to prove progress toward your goals.